As I’ve mentioned before, we were planning on building a raised cow milking stanchion for Gertie.

 Derek started out but building the frame for the stanchion using the 5″X5″ upright posts and 2″X6″ boards to frame it.

 We made the stanchion about 18″ off of the ground, this is a perfect height for milking a cow.
-We built a ramp on the back of the stanchion going straight up to the platform and then a ramp that comes down from the head gate.
+Then, we built a ramp on the back of the stanchion going straight up to the platform and then a ramp that comes down from the head gate.

 We wanted to the ramps to have plenty of a slope so Gertie won’t slip on them.
 We will be adding some rubber mats for extra grip as well.
 The platform is 34″ wide and very well braced.
 It has 1 1/2″ thick boards for flooring.